When it comes to giving birth, one question that really elicits a strong reaction from mothers is whether to have a

 Let’s start off by discussing epidurals, a special type of painkiller favored by pregnant women during labor.
 Epidurals are undoubtedly the most popular form of pain control during labor, with more than 61 percent choosing an epidural during non-risk vaginal deliveries (source).

-So many women are obviously choosing epidurals.
+So many women are choosing epidurals.
 Why?
 And should you?

 What Is an Epidural?

 An epidural refers to the process of injecting an anesthetic into the epidural space of the spine to stop pain signals traveling from the spine to the brain (source).
 This epidural space refers to the area between the dura mater and the vertebral wall and is typically contains spinal nerve roots, blood vessels and fatty tissue (source).

 When given an epidural, the anesthetic numbs the nerves inside the spine, helping to stop the pain from being recognized by the brain.
 A single shot of anesthetic is normally not enough to last throughout labor, so a thin tube is inserted into the back to deliver more anesthetic medicine as necessary, kind of like your IV.